seqan/hibf/doc/about/api/index.md

 # Platform stability {#platform_stability}

-The main requirement for Library_Template is that your operating system provides one of the compilers supported by us.
+The main requirement for HIBF is that your operating system provides one of the compilers supported by us.
 In general, we only support the latest three major compiler versions.
 We currently support the following compilers on 64-bit operating systems with little-endian CPU architectures:
   * GCC7, GCC8, GCC9, GCC10, GCC11